Joan-Amudu/Peduns-Farm/README.md

 * As an administrator, I can add more products.
 * As an administrator, I can delete products.

+### Future Implementations
+#### User stories
+* As a user I want to be able to use direrent payment methods
+  - Other pyaments such as paypal, klarna can be implemented in the future to give users other secure payment options.

 #### [Back to top](<#table-of-content>)
 ***
 ## Scope

 User expectations
+* Purchase products
+* Adjust products quantity
+* Delete products
+* Create user account
+* Secure payment processing
+* Contact the farm
+* Stay up to date by following the farm via social media
+* Privacy Policy
+* Accessability statement

 #### [Back to top](<#table-of-content>)
 ***
 ## Structure
 #### Database
+This site uses PostgreSQL provided by heroku.

 #### [Back to top](<#table-of-content>)
 ***